 Intensive phonics interventions including use of the Virtual Classroom, 1:1 tutoring and other targeted interventions.

-Singing intervention (EYFS / Y1)

-Third Space Learning- Maths tutoring

-We may use additional assessment for maths, or Salford reading test for English.
+We may use additional assessment for maths, or the Fluency Tracker test for English.
 The purposes of this are:

 To give further information about a child.